|

 Fanny Stewart, as she was known, was the

-first woman in England to be hanged by the newly introduced “long drop” method when she
+to be hanged by the newly introduced “long drop” method when she was put to

-prison on Monday
+Newgate prison on Monday the

-the 29th of June 1874 by William Marwood
+29th of June 1874 by William Marwood who had succeeded William

-version) at her trial.
+at her trial.

-one year old grandson, Henry Ernest Scrivener after a quarrel with her son in
+grandson, Henry Ernest Scrivener after a quarrel with her son in law.
+She lived with her daughter Henrietta and

-Henrietta and Joseph Scrivener at No. 4 Lordship Place, Chelsea in London.
+Place, Chelsea in London.
 Joseph had accused his mother in law of

 breaking the door of the hen house, which she denied and this led to an

-acrimonious quarrel, with Joseph telling Frances
+acrimonious quarrel, with Joseph telling Frances that she would have to go

-On the evening of Tuesday the 28th of April Frances
+the 28th of April Frances

 did leave and took young Henry with her.